18F/handbook/pages/getting-started/classes/benefits.md

 You can roll over money from eligible retirement plans to your TSP account.
 TSP offers a rollover concierge service and a self-service option.
 Visit the [TSP Move Money page](https://www.tsp.gov/tsp-basics/move-money-into-tsp/) for details.

-There are numerous free TSP webinars available: vist the [TSP Online Learning page](https://www.tsp.gov/online-learning/) to view descriptions and dates.
+There are numerous free TSP webinars available: visit the [TSP Online Learning page](https://www.tsp.gov/online-learning/) to view descriptions and dates.

 ## Training